ponga2112/c2cret-handshake/README.md

 # c2cret-handshake
-Smuggle Messages through an intercepting HTTPS proxy using only the TLS Handshake.
+Smuggle Command and Control Messages through an intercepting HTTPS proxy using only the TLS Handshake.